Median response times from a company to their applicants are calculated as follows:

 - Response time per job, which only includes replies to messages of a job in particular;

-- Response time per team member, which consider individual responses.
-Median response time by team member is available as an advanced metric for Recruiter, Corporate and Unlimited subscription plans, and allows you to measure precisely your recruiting team performance, and zone in to the best and worst performers.
+- Response time per team member, which considers individual responses.
+Median response time by a team member is available as an advanced metric for Recruiter, Corporate and Unlimited subscription plans, and allows you to measure precisely your recruiting team performance and zone into the best and worst performers.

 - A company with a median response time of 5 days, with a great variation, will see a broad range, such as "Between 1 to 9 days".

 - A company that also has a median response time of 5 days, but with a much smaller variation, will see a narrower range, such as "Between 4 to 6 days".

 Can I alter or improve the range displayed in a job in particular?

 When the job is too new to have enough messages and replies sent, the global company range will be displayed.
 Once the job has enough responses from the company, the specific range for that job will be displayed instead.

 This means you will have the chance to display a better number for your new jobs by replying promptly to new candidates.
 And, of course, this over time will improve your global number, benefiting your employer brand and reputation.

 We will always show publicly response times as a range, and not as a precise value.

 (*) If your company uses an external ATS integration, time response values will be hidden from your job views.